 This course critically examines people's information-processing capabilities and limitations.
-Emphasis is place on the theoretical principles that underlie the attention, perception, and memory of events as well as current research problems.
-Prerequisite: PSY 203 recommended.
+Emphasis is placed on the theoretical principles that underlie the attention, perception, and

 CGSI 401 Cognitive Science Honors Thesis I

 This is a research-based course.
 Although students will have already been exposed to at least one research methods course prior to the thesis course, an overview of the logic of research and the methodology will be presented.
 Research methods open to the students include computer modeling and simulations, experimental and quasi-experimental designs, qualitative research methodologies, discourse analysis and think-aloud protocols.
 The 'how to' of research will be explored in detail.
 Students, in consultation with faculty, will select a topic for their research project.
 The exploration of the research topic will be the primary focus of the course.
 Formal oral and written presentations of the research proposal will be completed.
 Prerequisite: CGSI 300